rebelwarrior/numenera/rules/house-rules.md

 House Rule: Only 12 items slots are within reach.
 You must search for the rest.

 ## Initiative à la Dungeon World
+Who speaks first goes first.

+## Edge and applying Effort
+Rather than the 3 then 2 to apply effort.
+Everyone starts with a -1 on Edge.
+Same effect, easier math.

 ## Add _Danger Sense_ to Lives in the Wilderness